snowplow-archive/snowplow.github.com/_posts/2014-xx-xx-snowplow-0.9.12-released-with-beta-elasticsearch-support.md

 <h2><a name="bad">1.
 Bad rows stream</a></h2>

-The enrichment process now outputs bad rows to a separate stream.
-If you are using "local mode", the separate stream will be stderr; otherwise it will be a Kinesis stream specified in the configuration file.
+The Kinesis-based enrichment process now outputs bad rows to a separate stream.
+If you are using "local mode", the separate stream will be `stderr`; otherwise it will be a Kinesis stream specified in the configuration file.

 Bad rows are converted to JSONs with a "line" field and an "errors" field.
-The "line" field contains the input serialized Thrift byte array which failed enrichment, base 64 encoded.
+The "line" field contains the input serialized Thrift byte array which failed enrichment, Base64-encoded.
 The "errors" field is an array of error messages explaining what was wrong with the input.

 <h2><a name="elasticsearch">2.
 Snowplow Elasticsearch Sink</a></h2>

-The new Snowplow Elasticsearch Sink reads events from a Kinesis stream, transforms them into JSON, and writes them to an Elasticsearch cluster in real time.
-It can be configured to read from either a stream of successfully enriched Snowplow events or a stream of failed events.
+The new Snowplow Elasticsearch Sink reads events from a Kinesis stream, transforms them into JSON, and writes them to an [Elasticsearch][elasticsearch] cluster in real time.
+It can be configured to read from either a stream of successfully enriched Snowplow events or the new bad rows stream.

-If the sink cannot convert an event to JSON or the JSON is rejected by Elasticsearch, the failed event will be written to a Kinesis stream along with a message explaining what went wrong.
+If the sink cannot convert an event to JSON or the JSON is rejected by Elasticsearch, the failed event will be written to a Kinesis bad rows stream along with a message explaining what went wrong.

 The sink uses the [Amazon Kinesis Connector Library][akcl].

-The jar is available from
+The jar is available from:

 ```
 https://s3-eu-west-1.amazonaws.com/snowplow-hosted-assets/4-storage/kinesis-elasticsearch-sink/snowplow-elasticsearch-sink-0.1.0